awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-regional-api-custom-domain-create.md

 1. Choose **Save**\.

-To learn about setting basepath mappings for the custom domain, see [Configure Base Path Mapping of an API with a Custom Domain Name as its Hostname](how-to-edge-optimized-custom-domain-name.md#how-to-custom-domains-mapping-console)\.
+To learn about setting basepath mappings for the custom domain, see [Configure base path mapping of an API with a custom domain name as its hostname](how-to-edge-optimized-custom-domain-name.md#how-to-custom-domains-mapping-console)\.

-## Set Up a Regional Custom Domain Name with an ACM Certificate Using AWS CLI<a name="apigateway-regional-api-custom-domain-create-with-awscli"></a>
+## Set up a regional custom domain name with an ACM certificate using AWS CLI<a name="apigateway-regional-api-custom-domain-create-with-awscli"></a>

 To use the AWS CLI to set up a custom domain name for a Regional API, use the following procedure\.